orinoco77/absolute-scenes/README.md

 **Made with ❤️ for authors who care about beautiful books**

-*"Great stories deserve great tools.
-Absolute Scenes gives you the professional foundation to write, organize, and publish books that look as good as they read."*
+_"Great stories deserve great tools.
+Absolute Scenes gives you the professional foundation to write, organize, and publish books that look as good as they read."_

-*Last updated <!--DATE-->2025-08-14<!--/DATE--> | Build <!--COMMIT-->d44f78d - More readme updates (22 minutes ago)<!--/COMMIT-->*
+_Last updated <!--DATE-->2025-08-14<!--/DATE--> | Build <!--COMMIT-->3c1e4bf - More readme updates
+(74 minutes ago)<!--/COMMIT-->_